JessRudder/pretrained-image-classifier/NOTES.md

   - Saint_bernard_34322.jpg => `{ 'Saint_bernard_34322.jpg': ['saint bernard'] }`

 # 12 - Classifying Images
+Create classifier labels with classifier functions using in_arg.arch then compare labels and create dictionary of results

+Expected Outcome
+Code will return dictionary of lists with pet image filename as key and value will be list as follows:
+  - index 0 - pet image label
+  - index 1 - classifier label
+  - index 2 comparison of labels

+Testing the classifier function with `python test_classifier.py` collie should be correctly classified as a collie

+Function will need to determine matches between pet image labels and labels from classifier function use lower() to get them all lower case use strip() to get rid of leading/trailing white space use `in` to check if your label is in their label

 # 13 - Project Workspace: Classifying Images